Spain Revealed

 This place does a lot of things well, from cocido madrileño to torreznos.
 We went with the excellent grilled clams with garlic, which pairs well with a freshly poured beer.

-Grilled clams with lemon and garlic - off the beaten path tapas madrid
+Grilled clams with lemon and garlic - off the beaten path tapas Madrid

 6. Bodegas Rosell